tunjid/Mutator/readme.md

     }
 ```

-In the above the two distinct keys map to the `IntAction` and `DoubleAction` supertypes allowing
+In the above the two distinct keys map to the `IntAction` and `DoubleAction` super types allowing
 for granular control of the ensuing `Mutation` stream.

 Ultimately a `Mutator` serves to produce a stream of `State` from a stream of `Actions`,